WikMoz/Mentoring-DARE-IT/README.md

-# Mentoring-DARE-IT
+# PROJECT 1

 ## Exploratory testing of [Rainbow Tours](https://r.pl) website
 ### TEST PLAN
 TEST PLAN for testing the Rainbow Tours web application
-####1.
-Introduction
+#### 1. Introduction
 This document outlines the test plan for the Rainbow Tours web application.
 The application is designed for the following purposes:

-Presenting trip options divided into many different categories (e.g. All-inclusive, Cruises, Skiing, Last minute, Charters, etc.).
+- Presenting trip options divided into many different categories (e.g. All-inclusive, Cruises, Skiing, Last minute, Charters, etc.).

-Searching for the trip offers using filtering options like destination, dates or form of transport.
+- Searching for the trip offers using filtering options like destination, dates or form of transport.

-Creating the user account with personal data (e.g. Name, Surname, Address, ID number/ Passport number, etc.).
+- Creating the user account with personal data (e.g. Name, Surname, Address, ID number/ Passport number, etc.).

-Updating personal data in the user's account.
+- Updating personal data in the user's account.

-Presenting the detailed descriptions of the offers with pictures and customer reviews.
+- Presenting the detailed descriptions of the offers with pictures and customer reviews.

-Booking the trips.
+- Booking the trips.

-Paying for trips using different payment options.
+- Paying for trips using different payment options.

-Providing customer support via phone, email or chat.
+- Providing customer support via phone, email or chat.

-Providing travel inspiration through a blog (articles and guides).
+- Providing travel inspiration through a blog (articles and guides).

-Offering discounts and loyalty programs like last-minute deals or points systems (Boomerang).
+- Offering discounts and loyalty programs like last-minute deals or points systems (Boomerang).

-Providing an informative section ‘About us’ with information about the company, addresses of the regional offices, careers section, etc.
+- Providing an informative section ‘About us’ with information about the company, addresses of the regional offices, careers section, etc.

-Displaying links to social media platforms.
+- Displaying links to social media platforms.

-####2.
-Purpose of Testing
+#### 2. Purpose of Testing
 Manual regression tests to ensure that the application functions correctly and without issues after updating the Chrome browser to the latest version.

-####3.
-Scope of Testing
+#### 3. Scope of Testing

-Test scenario TS001 Login to the system
+##### Test scenario TS001 Login to the system

 Test scenario description:
 The purpose of this test is to verify if the login to the user’s account functionality is working correctly.

 The test will cover:

-login with correct credentials
+- login with correct credentials

-login with incorrect credentials or empty fields
+- login with incorrect credentials or empty fields

-blocking the account after entering incorrect password multiple times
+- blocking the account after entering incorrect password multiple times

-login using social media accounts
+- login using social media accounts

-using remember me functionality
+- using remember me functionality

-reseting password
+- reseting password

-deleting account
+- deleting account

 Test cases: